Moretti Ranch, Fallon

 126 ACRES MALT-PROTECTED SINCE 2012

 In 2012, MALT helped permanently protect the organic Moretti Dairy near the town of Tomales when it acquired the development rights on a 126-acre parcel located directly behind the family’s ranch.
-Second-generation dairy farmers Monique and Mike Moretti had leased this pasture for 16 years and transitioned its pasture which provides essential grazing land for their herd of milking cows to organic along with the dairy last year.
+Second-generation dairy farmers Monique and Mike Moretti had leased this pasture for 16 years, transitioning it to organic to provide essential grazing land for their herd of milking cows.

 The viability of the dairy was threatened earlier in the year when the owner of the leased farmland put it up for sale. ”I grew sick to my stomach with each car that drove through our dairy on the easement road to view our pastureland,” says Mike.
 “I knew each was a potential buyer that could end our livelihoods and change the land forever.“